Companies that use tvScientific

 All connected tv advertising tvScientific

-tvScientific We detected 29 customers using tvScientific.
-The most common industry is Higher Education (13%) and the most common company size is 51-200 employees (35%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+tvScientific We detected 50 companies using tvScientific.
+The most common industry is Higher Education (12%) and the most common company size is 51-200 employees (38%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.
+Note: We only can detect companies that use tvScientific for website attribution, retargeting or measurement (most customers)

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login